-Event Marketing Strategies
+Introduction to Event Marketing Strategies

-What is event marketing strategies?
+What are event marketing strategies?

-Event marketing strategies refer to activities that companies use to get engaged with the customer in an open platform such as stage shows, trade fairs, and sporting events.
+Event marketing strategies refer to activities that companies use to get engaged with the customer in an open platform, such as stage shows, trade fairs, and sporting events.
 Some of the popular methods to attain brand value and mindshare of consumers is through fashion, music, shows, holding marathons, funding charity shows, contests, parties, health awareness events, and fun events.
 Huge hoardings announcing such events in megacities are not uncommon.

 It is a useful complement to the traditional brand building and market promotion activities of many companies.